+International Business Report (August 2010)

-International Business Report
+This was the eighth year of our participation in the Grant Thornton International Business Report (IBR).

-This year was the seventh year of our participation in the Grant Thornton International Business Report (IBR).
-The global survey examines the thoughts and opinions of over 7,200 privately held businesses from 36 economies, including entrepreneurs, family businesses and non-listed entities.
+The global survey examines the thoughts and opinions of over 7,200 privately held businesses from 36 economies.
+It includes responses from entrepreneurs, family businesses and non-listed entities.

-Topics this year included business confidence and economic prospects, business environmental practices, employment issues, trends and experiences in raising finance, women in management and trends in mergers and acquisitions.
+Topics of interest this year included business confidence and economic prospects, business environmental practices, employment issues, trends and experiences in raising finance, women in management and trends in mergers and acquisitions.